kaibader/CaSSiS/doc/readme.txt

                     (Not recommended, may take forever...
 Default: off) -bgrt <filename>  BGRT file path and name.
   -dist <number>    Minimal mismatch distance between a signature candidate
                     and non-targets.
+Must be higher than "-mis <number>".
+                    (Default: 1.0 mismatches)
-(Default: 0.0 mismatches) -gc <min>-<max>   Only allow signatures within a defined G+C content range.
+  -gc <min>-<max>   Only allow signatures within a defined G+C content range.
                     (Default: 0 -- 100 percent)
   -idx <name>       Defines the used search index: